-With its easy to read dial and impeccably finished surfaces, the new Porsche Design Flat Six P’6340 Automatic Chronograph sports an almost flawless design.
+With its easy-to-read dial and impeccably finished surfaces, the Porsche Design Flat Six P’6340 Automatic Chronograph sports an almost flawless design.
 Its only problem is that it takes only one glance to understand what kind of movement is beating inside its generously proportioned stainless steel case.

 Yes, you are right.
-The Flat Six is powered by an omnipresent ETA Valjoux 7750 industry workhorse.
-Although often considered one of the best mass-produced natural-born chronograph movements that are currently available on the market, this iconic movement is also far, very far from being exclusive in any meaning of the word, which somehow diminishes the P’6340’s collector’s value.
+The Flat Six sports an omnipresent ETA Valjoux 7750 industry workhorse.
+One of the best mass-produced natural-born chronograph movements that are currently available on the market, this iconic movement is also far, very far from being exclusive in any meaning of the word, which somehow diminishes the P’6340’s collector’s value.

 However, Porsche Design orders the movement in the highest grade possible: in a form of a COSC-certified chronometer that is equipped with top-of-the-line components and, as a rule of thumb, is expected to be better at keeping time and also more durable in the long run.

 On the one hand, this means reliability and accuracy.
 On the other— Well, on the other hand, many purists will look at it the same way some die-hard Porsche fans look at the Porsche Cayenne performance SUV: like a nicely refinished version of the VW Touareg.
 Yes, the build quality may be better, the suspension and brakes may be of higher quality, designed to withstand more abuse without failing.
 Still, there is something plebeian in its essence, isn’t it?